rhariharaneee/IoT/README.md

 # IoT
-#Test the below script on console
+#Test the script on console
-Use the attached scripts
+#Use the attached scripts